Stocks wobble on Ukraine news, bond yields slide

 The safe-haven yen and Swiss franc advanced after news of the Ukraine event.
 The Swiss franc hit a 19-month high against the euro and a three-week peak versus the dollar.
 The yen reversed losses against the dollar, turning higher.

-The dollar fell as much as 0.09 percent against the yen to 102.34 yen, after hitting its highest in more than a week.
-The dollar last traded at 0.9027 franc, down 0.4 percent.
+The dollar fell as much as 0.09 percent against the yen to 102.34 yen JPY=, after hitting its highest in more than a week.
+The dollar last traded at 0.9027 franc CHF=, down 0.4 percent.

 The euro, meanwhile, tumbled versus the Swiss franc to its lowest since January 2013.
 It was last at 1.2093, down 0.19 percent.